Particular/docs.particular.net/README.md

 ### [MarkdownPad](http://markdownpad.com/)

-For editing markdown on your desktop using Git try MarkdownPad.
+For editing markdown on your desktop (after cloning locally with Git) try MarkdownPad.

 Ensure you enable *GitHub Flavoured Markdown* by going to